ecodynlab/GALUP/Exercises/M3_exercise1.md

 # Module-3 Exercise 1
 ## Description
-In this exercise, we will analyze temporal trends of NDVI in different areas.
+In this exercise, we will analyze temporal trends of NDVI in different areas using time-series data from Landsat.

 ## Skills Developed
-- Use graphing technologies available in GEE
+- Use graphing techniques available in GEE
 - Perform spatial and temporal analysis of indices
 - Understand NDVI and its uses